LHNCBC/pymetamaplite/README.md

 Building the wheel package from sources:

-Installing prequisites using pip:
+Installing prequisites using `pip`:

     python3 -m pip install nltk

-See NLTK documentation at https://nltk.org for more information on NLTK.
+See NLTK documentation at <https://nltk.org> for more information on NLTK.

 Building the wheel package from sources:

     python3 -m pip install --upgrade pip
+    python3 -m pip install wheel
     python3 -m pip install --upgrade build
+    python3 -m build

+In some environments, you might need to run `build` with the `--no-isolation` option.

     python3 -m build --no-isolation

 Installing the wheel package into your virtual environment:

-    python3 -m pip install dist/pymetamaplite-0.3-py3-none-any.whl
+    python3 -m pip install dist/pymetamaplite-{version}-py3-none-any.whl

 # Usage